 Zachary Bogue, managing partner, Data Collective Venture Capital (USA)

-For the past 80 or 90 years, our material innovation has been driven by oil.
+For the last 80 or 90 years our innovation in materials has been driven by oil.
 We have recombined petroleum compounds into fuels, plastics, drugs, and so on.
-In the coming years and into 2030, genetic engineering will open up an exponentially larger design space than oil to create new materials that will allow us to live more sustainably and advance the economy.
+Over the next few years and until 2030, genetic engineering will open up an exponentially larger design space than oil to create new materials that will allow us to live more sustainably and advance the economy.
 It's already starting to happen: one of the companies we invest in produces a microbe that produces a palm oil substitute, for example.
-What allows for this are massive increases in computing power and artificial intelligence that allow you to model and design the metabolic pathways you need.
+What enables all of this are massive increases in computing power and artificial intelligence that allow the necessary metabolic pathways to be modeled and engineered.

 Chinese phones will dominate